sdrobert/scpc/README.md

 scpc-info <feat-args> <ckpt> [<out-file>]
 ```

-## For training
+## For pre-training

-Training involves a few more dependencies, which can be installed via the
+Pre-training involves a few more dependencies, which can be installed via the
 command

 ``` sh